Best Student Credit Cards in Switzerland of March 2026

 Now, income requirements are all over the map.
 Some banks literally accept CHF 0 if your parents will co-sign.
 Others want proof of CHF 6,000 to 12,000 per year from your barista gig, scholarship, or "Bank of Mom and Dad" transfers.

 Bottom line: If you're Swiss and enrolled, you'll get approved somewhere.
+For the full breakdown of what Swiss banks look for, check our credit card eligibility guide.
 It's just a matter of finding the right bank.
+For a full rundown of application tips, eligibility requirements, and how to avoid common pitfalls, our student credit card guide has everything you need.

 International Students